heetch/neovim-config/README.md

 - `nvim ~/.config/nvim/private.vim`
 - Look for `colorscheme jellybeans` and replace it with the new one.

+_Optionnal_:

+- For design of Infra as code, you could add HCL linter by runnig `go get github.com/fatih/hclfmt`

 ## Cheatsheet

 Press `SPC ?` to display this cheatsheet.